-Sullivan decided to enter Helen's world, follow her interests and add language and vocabulary to those activities.
-She observed that Helen's infant cousin learned language by being spoken to, and talked to the girl constantly by fingerspelling into her hand.
+Sullivan decided to enter Keller's world, follow her interests and add language and vocabulary to those activities.
+She observed that Keller's infant cousin learned language by being spoken to, and talked to the girl constantly by fingerspelling into her hand.
 In her letters to Mrs. Hopkins, she discussed the reasons for her change in approach:

 I am convinced that the time spent by the teacher in digging out of the child what she has put into him, for the sake of satisfying herself that it has taken root, is so much time thrown away.
 It's much better, I think, to assume the child is doing his part, and that the seed you have sown will bear fruit in due time.
 It's only fair to the child, anyhow, and it saves you unnecessary trouble.

-Home schooling had created a wonderful foundation for Helen's education, but Sullivan felt impeded by the isolation and limited materials available in Tuscumbia.
-She decided it would be best for Helen to bring her to the educationally rich environment of Perkins School for the Blind.
+Home schooling had created a wonderful foundation for Keller's education, but Sullivan felt impeded by the isolation and limited materials available in Tuscumbia.
+She decided it would be best for Keller to bring her to the educationally rich environment of Perkins School for the Blind.

 Tensions at Perkins

-After Helen and Anne arrived on campus, the tensions only increased.
+After Keller and Sullivan arrived on campus, the tensions only increased.
 The Perkins resources were wonderful, but Sullivan disliked her loss of independence.
 The pair's relationship with Director Anagnos and Perkins was alternately warm and strained for several years.
 Keller and Sullivan sometimes lived for long periods at the school and sometimes stayed in Alabama.

-In 1891, Helen was accused of plagiarizing a story she wrote for Anagnos' birthday, leading to investigative interviews that deeply wounded the student and her teacher.
-The strained relationship with Perkins was finally severed when Helen wrote an autobiographical magazine article for Youth's Companion that pointedly failed to even mention the school.
+In 1891, Keller was accused of plagiarizing a story she wrote for Anagnos' birthday, leading to investigative interviews that deeply wounded the student and her teacher.
+The strained relationship with Perkins was finally severed when Keller wrote an autobiographical magazine article for Youth's Companion that pointedly failed to even mention the school.